-- add feed to new audience,
+- add a feed to a new audience,

-- delete feed from removed audience
+- delete the feed from the removed audience

 To store user data in user’s bin redis caching is utilized.
 Sidekiq uses Redis to store all of its job and operational data.
 For more info on using redis – https://github.com/mperham/sidekiq/wiki/Using-Redis.

 After the activity has been published/unpublished to/from user bins at the backend, it also needs to be updated on the user side in real time.
 To achieve real-time updates on user side faye server is being used.
 Faye is a publish-subscribe messaging system.
 It provides message servers for Node.js and Ruby, and clients for use on the server and in all major web browsers.
 For more info on faye – https://faye.jcoglan.com/.